Vaida12345/Swift-Manim/README.md

 # Swift-Manim

-This package offers a Swift wrapper to Manim.
-This package uses [ManimCE](https://docs.manim.community/en/stable/index.html), and is essentially a interpreter from Swift to Python.
-It uses the engine of [ManimCE](https://docs.manim.community/en/stable/index.html).
+A Swift wrapper to Manim.

+This package uses the engine of [ManimCE](https://docs.manim.community/en/stable/index.html) and [PythonKit](https://github.com/pvieito/PythonKit) for Python interoperation.

 To use this package, please make sure you have [ManimCE](https://docs.manim.community/en/stable/index.html) [installed](https://docs.manim.community/en/stable/installation.html).